danielplohmann/danielplohmann.github.io/_posts/2020-07-10-kf-sandbox-necromancy.md

 {% capture asset_link %}{% link /assets/20200710/olly_dll_main.png %}{% endcapture %}
 [![screenshot]({{ asset_link | absolute_url }} "Starting in Olly.")]({{ asset_link | absolute_url }})

-We see that Windows decided that `0x1c0000`was a good place to load `LogiMail.dll` and simply adjust all offsets to that.
+We see that Windows decided that `0x1c0000` was a good place to load `LogiMail.dll` and simply adjust all offsets to that.
 The function OllyDbg sets us initially to is `DllEntryPoint`.
-If we would simply redirect our exection now to our target `DllGetClassObject`, we might encounter problems, as execution has not been set up properly (stack cookie and heap initialization, ...).
+If we would simply redirect our execution now to our target function `DllGetClassObject`, we might encounter problems, as execution has not been set up properly yet (stack cookie and heap initialization, ...).
-So it does not hurt to simpy step over until the end of this function (return at `0x1c2eee`).
+So it does not hurt to simply step over until the end of this function (return at `0x1c2eee`).
 This is now also an exceptionally great time to create a first VM snapshot. :)

 We are now ready to jump (`CTRL+G`) to `DllGetClassObject` at `0x1c2250`.